-The General Officers of the Staff and department chairs shall serve as the nominating committee.
+- (a) The General Officers of the Staff and department chairs shall serve as the nominating committee.
 The Nominating Committee will develop a slate of nominees, which shall include at least one candidate for each office.
-Nominees for the Chief Elect must have served on a medical staff committee for at least one year.
 Nominees must disclose interests that potentially compete with the interests of the Medical Staff and/or the Medical Center, including ownership and financial interests in competing facilities or employment or contractual relationships with the Medical Center or with competing facilities.
 At the July meeting of the Medical Executive Committee, the Nominating Committee shall present for information the list of nominations to the Medical Executive Committee and the CEO.
-The Secretary shall give written notice of the nominations to all active staff members of the Medical Staff.
+The Secretary shall give written notice of the nominations to all active staff members of the Medical Staff. - (b) Nominations may also be made before the July Medical Executive Committee meeting by any voting member of the Medical Staff if evidence is presented that the potential nominee meets the qualifications for office and consents to the nomination.
+Such nominees must also disclose potential conflicts of interest.